devankitjuneja/PicoCMS/pico/content/build_cdc_with_kafka.md

 ## Introduction
 Recently, I was looking for ways to build a CDC (Change Data Capture) pipeline and Kafka's name popped out and why not?
-Kafka is well researched and documentated and confluent has done a pretty good job to design the architecture of source and sink connectors to do just i was looking for.
+Kafka is well researched and documentated and confluent has done a pretty good job to design the architecture of source and sink connectors, just what I was looking for.

 Because of its richness in connectors, then it's all just configuration that has to go right.
 Although, you could easily find the docker compose file to setup this in minutes.
 However, our requirement was build something simple without having to setup a Kubernetes cluster when deploying this in production.